 AASB 9 requires the Credit Union to recognise 'expected credit losses' on financial instruments.
 Expected credit losses represent a probability-weighted estimate of the present value of credit losses as a result of default.
 The Credit Union assesses default to have occurred where a contractual payment is more than 90 days past due.
-Financial assets to which the expected credit losses model are applied have been categorised as follows:

-Stage Measurement basis
+Financial assets to which the expected credit losses model are applied have been categorised as follows: Stage Measurement basis

 Stage 1 Assets whose credit risk has not increased significantly since initial recognition.

-( Assets whose credit risk has increased significantly since initial recognition, other

-Stage 2 those assessed as credit-impaired.

-Stage 3 Assets which are credit-impaired.
+Stage 2 Assets whose credit risk has increased significantly since initial recognition, other than those assessed as credit-impaired.
+Stage 3 Assets which are credit-impaired